Shubham9976/delta-demo/README.md

 # delta-demo
-This is the demo class of delta
+This is the demo class of delta.